Cheatham Annex: Location

 The climate is moderate.
 Between 2001 and 2021, the average temperature was 55 °F. During the same period, the hottest month was July, averaging 74 °F, while January had the coldest average temperature at 35°F.

 For 2001 to 2021, the average rainfall at Cheatham Annex was 45.2 inches per year.
 In that timeframe, August was the wettest month with an average of 5.3 inches, with the driest month over the same period was February, with 2.6 inches.

 History

+Before 1630

 Positioned in the center of the Jamestown–Williamsburg–Yorktown "Historic Triangle," CAX was once the location of a native Indian village.

-Before 1607, and 1607 to 1624

 Old maps and artifacts indicate an Indian village existed in the area of Penniman Spit, located on base.
 Historians believe that a Spanish Jesuit Mission occupied the area and was annihilated in an Indian massacre in 1572.
 Beginning in the 1700s colonial settlers gradually displaced the Indians.
 The initial settlement of Virginia was the task of the Virginia Company, a private English corporation.
 From the founding of Jamestown in 1607 to dissolution of the company in 1624, colonization activity was confined to the James River, and practically everyone in the Colony lived on the banks of this one river.